deankoch/UYRW_data/markdown/get_basins.md

 The list of files and descriptions is now stored as a [.csv file](https://github.com/deankoch/UYRW_data/blob/master/data/get_basins_metadata.csv) in the `/data` directory.
+These tables (of the form ’get\_\*\_metadata.csv’) will serve as a lookup table for figuring out what a file does, and where it came from.

-Since github is not meant for hosting large binaries, some of these files are not shared in this repository (see my [.gitignore](https://raw.githubusercontent.com/deankoch/UYRW_data/master/.gitignore) file).
-However you can reproduce all of them by running this script.
+Since github is not meant for hosting large binaries, most of the output files are not shared in this repository (see my [.gitignore](https://raw.githubusercontent.com/deankoch/UYRW_data/master/.gitignore) file).
+However you can reproduce all of them by running the corresponding R scripts.

 ## starting location

 To define the watershed, we need a starting location.
-In this example, we identify the main outlet of the watershed at Carter’s Bridge, a fishing access bridge near Livinston, MT.
+In this example, we identify the main outlet of the watershed at Carter’s Bridge, a fishing access bridge just south of Livinston, MT.
 The UYRW is then defined to include all catchments upstream.

 We locate Carter’s Bridge in R using the `AOI` package, then use the `nhdplusTools` to explore upstream.
 Later on, we can load this